orocommerce/documentation/user_guide/system/localization/localization.rst

 #.
 Select the supported localizations.
 Use the :guilabel:`Ctrl` and :guilabel:`Shift` keys to choose the languages from the list.

 #.
-Select the default localization for the OroCommerce store frontend and management console.
+Select the default localization for the OroCommerce storefront and management console.
 Localization affects formatting of numbers, addresses, names, and dates.